gomezzz/MSMatch/README.md

 The repository is structured as follows:

-- **datasets**: including the Semi-Supervised learning datasets usable for training, and augmentation files.
-To add a new dataset, a new `.py` file shall be added.
+- **datasets**: contains the semi-supervised learning datasets usable for training, and augmentation code.
+To add a new dataset, a new class similar to, e.g., `eurosat_rgb.py`needs to be added.
-- **external/visualizations**: containing tools for extract saliency information of trained models.
-We exploited the code include in the `src` directory of [pytorch-cnn-visualizations](https://github.com/utkuozbulak/pytorch-cnn-visualizations) repository.
+- **external/visualizations**: contains tools to create visualizations of trained models.
+We utilized the code from the `src` directory of [pytorch-cnn-visualizations](https://github.com/utkuozbulak/pytorch-cnn-visualizations) repository and slightly adapted it.

-- **models**: including the neural networks models used for training.
+- **models**: contains the neural networks models used for training.
-- **notebooks**: containing some jupyter notebooks used to extract saliency of images, collect training results, showing augmentation effects on images and providing additional functionalities.
-To be able to use the notebooks, it is necessary to install [Jupyter](https://jupyter.org/).
+- **notebooks**: contains some jupyter notebooks used to create paper figures, collect training results, showing augmentation effects on images and provide additional functionalities.
+To be able to use the notebooks, it is necessary to additionally install [Jupyter](https://jupyter.org/).
-- **runscripts**: including scripts used to train the networks.
+- **runscripts**: includes bash scripts used to train the networks.
-- **utils.py**: including functions used for notebooks.
+- **`utils.py`**: some utility functions.
-- **train_utils.py**: providing utils for training.
+- **`train_utils.py`**: providing utils for training.
-- **train.py**: train script.
+- **`train.py`**: main train script.
-- **eval.py**: script for evaluating a trained network.
+- **`eval.py`**: main script for evaluating a trained network.
-- **LICENSE**: license file
-- **README**: this file.
-- **environment.yml**: environment file.
+- **`environment.yml`**: conda environment file describing dependencies.

 <!-- USAGE EXAMPLES -->